gabriel-dehan/TagExtractor/README.md

 tag-extractor -v
 # => 0.1.0
 ```
-A minimal ruby library for tag extraction and manipulation
+A minimal ruby library for tag extraction and manipulation.

 # Installation
 `gem install tag-extractor`